Share

 The global textile trade is one of the most polluting industries in the world today.

-It´s actually the second biggest polluting industry on this planet.
+It´s the second biggest polluting industry on this planet.

 The fashion industry is a major polluter, responsible for up to 10% of global carbon emissions and nearly 20% of wastewater.